 When the barrier is unhealthy, skin appears dry, rough, dull, and dehydrated.

 And here’s the thing, you guys: just because you don’t see aging, inflammation, or signs of a compromised barrier it’s happening.
-It won’t be noticeable overnight, it might not be noticeable in a few months, but you will definitely notice once it’s too late and taken a toll on your skin.
+It won’t be noticeable overnight, it might not be noticeable in a few months, but you will definitely notice once it’s too late and it’s already taken a toll on your skin.

 Occlusive agents increase moisture levels in skin by providing a physical barrier to epidermal water loss.